-At 31 December 2018, the stated capital of the Company stood at USD 100, represented by 100 management shares with par value USD 1.
+As at 31 December 2019, the stated capital of the Company stood at USD 100, represented by 100 management shares with a par value of USD 1.

-Warwyck Investment Holdings Ltd holds 100% of the management shares.
+Warwyck Investment Holdings Ltd holds 100% of the management shares of the Company.